assanikas/js-search-app/README.md

 ![alt text](https://i.ibb.co/Xx16VfJ/Capture-d-e-cran-2019-11-17-a-22-01-36.png)

-I added an elipsis to make sure that all product names are abbreviated if they're too long.

 Descriptions are uneven in the .json product catalogue so I excluded them from the search results for a better layout.